Share

 I’ve been working on soldering circuit boards these past few days.
 As I complete more and more boards, I can clearly feel my soldering skills and experience growing.
 With increasing proficiency, the products I create have become more refined and plentiful, which brings me great joy and a strong sense of accomplishment.

-At the same time, I began to wonder: What is the optimal temperature setting for hand soldering?
+Meanwhile, I started to think about the optimal temperature setting for hand soldering.

 The basic requirement for soldering is to fully melt the solder.
 Only fully melted solder can achieve the best fluidity.
 From this perspective, the tip temperature of the soldering iron must certainly be higher than the solder’s melting point.